 SchoolPower Endowment Teacher Grant Program

-The SchoolPower Endowment Fund encourages innovation, creativity and excellence in our schools.
-We therefore invite you to submit a grant request for programs that you would like to implement in 2018-2019.
+GRANT PROGRAM DETAILSThe SchoolPower Endowment Fund encourages innovation, creativity and excellence in our schools.
+We invite you to submit a grant request for programs that you would like to implement in 2019-2020.
+Grant Program Goals:

 - To encourage excellence and innovation in teaching

 - To fund innovative or additional programs in the LBUSD that might not otherwise be possible within current district budget priorities

 - To expand upon current curriculum with innovative teaching strategies

 - To build on successfully executed grants from past years

 EligibilityAll teachers, administrators, and classified staff of LBUSD are eligible to apply for grants, as long as direct impact on students can be demonstrated.
 All grant proposals must be supplemental to the instructional programs.

 Scope and Requirements

 Grant awards are based on the demonstrated needs of the project and the funds available.
 In some cases, an award may cover only a portion of the entire projected cost.
 A detailed budget is essential for projected costs, describing how the entire budget will be spent.
 Please present the precise cost (not estimates), in your grant application.